alainsopp/Rollercoin-miner-price-optimizer/README.md

 ## Known issues (Work in progress)

-This project is still ongoing, especially the part with completing the list of all miners available in the game.
+The list of miners available in the game used by this project is not comprehensive yet.
+By consequence, data about some miners are not available and thus can not be processed.

+For that reason, there is a message at the end of the execution detailing the miners that have not been processed.

-## Referal program
+## Referral program

-If you want to join rollercoin.com, here is my referal link **https://rollercoin.com/?r=lfpqio8r**.
+If you want to join rollercoin.com, here is my referral link **https://rollercoin.com/?r=lfpqio8r**.
 By signing up with this link, you will receive 1000 free Satoshis.